Back to species list

 Conservation

-Classified as Near Threatened on the IUCN Red List of Threatened Species.
-While ongoing habitat loss and hunting for food present concerns, populations do not appear to be declining appreciably.
-The species has a limited range and is listed on Appendix I of CITES, regulating international trade.
+Evaluated as Near Threatened on the IUCN Red List due to habitat loss, limited range, and hunting, though numbers do not appear to be declining appreciably.
+Listed on Appendix I of CITES.

 Source: Wikipedia · CC BY-SA 3.0